ViktorKob/portfolio/README.md

 Feel free to experiment, but also note that the resources are very limited (1 core, 2 GB of ram, and it is running 8 services simultaneously).
 If it is very slow, or starts hanging and/or failing, either scale back your queries, or come back at a later time and try again.

 To familiarize yourself with GraphiQL, I recommend going to [their introduction of queries](https://graphql.github.io/learn/queries/).
+The model can be browsed directly from the tool (in the right pane), and it will try to auto-complete queries when typing.

 ### For a local setup
 - To experiment locally, check out the entire repository.